-The decrease in revenues from fiscal year 2016 to fiscal year 2018 are due to the Company's integration efforts in fiscal 2017 to standardize regional processes and operations including to various degrees: changing product focus, product mix, sales practices, billing practices, ordering practices, and recurring operational protocols.
-Additionally, the Company was impacted by a reimbursement reduction in its ventilator products as of January 1, 2016.
+The overall increase or stabilization in revenues from quarter ended June 30, 2017 to March 31, 2019 are due to the Company's integration efforts starting in fiscal 2017 to standardize regional processes and operations including to various degrees: changing product focus, product mix, sales practices, billing practices, ordering practices, and recurring operational protocols.

 Changes in quarterly net income are driven mostly by changes in non-cash charges related to stock-based compensation, depreciation, amortization of intangibles, goodwill and intangible asset impairment and change in fair value of financial derivative liability.
-Net loss after tax for the quarter ended March 31, 2016 was negatively impacted by the operations of Logimedix beginning to be shut down, the related write-off of the intangibles as well as the bad debt expenses related to that business.
-The net loss for both the guarters ended June 30, 2016 and September 30, 2016 were negatively impacted by higher than normal bad debt expense as a result of various billing integrations and billing software modifications.
-The net loss for the guarter ended September 30, 2016 was negatively impacted by the goodwill impairments at several of the Company's subsidiaries which was offset by the income tax benefit for the current year.
-The net losses for the quarters ended December 31, 2016, March 31, 2017 and June 30, 2017 were negatively impacted by the continued high amounts of amortization charges.
-The net income for the guarter ended March 31, 2017 was a result of stock-based compensation decreasing by \$5,283,000 compared to the same period in 2016, which was driven by an increase in option forfeitures as a result of personnel reductions, slightly offset by issuances during the period.
+The net loss for the quarter ended June 30, 2017 was negatively impacted by the continued high amounts of amortization charges.
 Net loss for the quarter ended September 30, 2017 was negatively impacted by the goodwill and intangible asset impairment of \$12,342,000 as well as a net bad debt expense of \$6,258,000.
 Net income for quarter ended December 31, 2017 was due to the spin-out transaction, which incurred a \$21,703,000 gain on sales.
-Total assets decreased from June 30, 2016 to September 2016 as well as June 30, 2017 to September 30, 2017 due to increases in our revenue reserves and additional goodwill and intangible impairment.
+Total assets decreased from June 30, 2017 to September 30, 2017 due to increases in our revenue reserves and additional goodwill and intangible impairment.
+Increases in total assets from quarter ended December 31, 2018 to March 31, 2019 is due to the additional funds brought in due to the bought deal which occurred on March 7, 2019.